-The USC Institute on Inequalities in Global Health will host Pascale Allotey for a conversation around “Addressing gender, equity and marginalization in global health: moving from reductionism to complexity” on September 25, 2019.
+The USC Institute on Inequalities in Global Health hosted Pascale Allotey for a conversation around “Addressing gender, equity and marginalization in global health: moving from reductionism to complexity” on September 25, 2019.

 The KISS Principle (keep it simple stupid) has been applied across most areas of work in global health, including research and policymaking.
 We reduce complexity to operationalize research objectives and research design; we do the same to simplify policymaking and communication of public health messages.
 But there are countless examples that demonstrate the fallacy of ignoring complexity, and we ignore these lessons at our peril.
 Our attempts to address gender, equity and marginalization provide a powerful illustration of why we need to increase our focus on complexity.
 This means building on approaches that enable the analysis of alternative scenarios and futures that disrupt current paradigms.
 Drawing on 20+ years of experience, and case examples from Northern Ghana through Peninsular Malaysia to Australia, the presentation will outline ways forward that acknowledge and embrace complexity.